 On August first 1989 he left LA and moved to a five acre piece of desert near Joshua Tree National Park that his friend had invited him to build upon.
 Purifoy was a craftsman – he had worked in interior design and window dressing, learnt to be a carpenter in the navy and knew welding, maintenance and other technical skills.
 These he began to put to good use in the desert.
 ‘I’d been wanting to do environmental sculpture for a long time.
 I did a piece at the Brockman Gallery ….and ever since then, I’ve wanted to do environmental sculpture.
 But since you don’t have the room in Los Angeles, I moved out here’.

-He lived modestly in the desert in a trailer for the rest of his life, building over 120 pieces of environmental works.
+He lived modestly in the desert in a trailer for the rest of his life, building over 120 pieces of environmental artwork.
 Noah Purifoy died in a fire in his trailer on March 5th 2004.
 He was 86.

 Discovering Noah Purify has made me realise that parallel to the contemporary art scenes growing up in the American fifties and sixties there was another creative world that we are only just learning about.
 Ive learnt about artists such as David Hammons, Charles White and Timothy Washington.